 However, if you have pores prone to clogging, or if acne is an issue, you’re probably wondering – Does shea butter clog pores?

-There has been a lot of debate, and contradicting information out there as to whether or not shea butter clogs pores (is comedogenic).
-In this article, we are going to look at shea butter and its fatty acids and their role in the skin’s function, and give you the information so you can decide if you want to try it.
+There has been a lot of debate and contradicting information out there as to whether or not shea butter clogs pores (is comedogenic).
+In this article, I’ll look at shea butter and its fatty acids and their role in the skin’s function, and give you the information so you can decide if you want to try it.

 Why Beat Around The Bush (err Tree)?